 It is about creating hope through acceptance, and making it possible for one to free themselves of the struggle against pain.

-Psychology of Pain: An Integrative Approach
+Pain: An Integrative Approach

+Does Psychology of Pain have an integrative approach?
 Of course, ACT is just one component of an approach to chronic pain treatment that supports a more Integrative approach to pain management – an approach that includes physical therapy, functional nutrition, pain education and cognitive-behavioral therapies.

 By making ACT part of your professional toolbox as a physical therapist treating chronic pain, you’ll not only help your patients achieve greater, longer-lasting success in overcoming pain, but you’ll set your clinic apart within your respective physical therapy marketplace.By making ACT part of your professional toolbox as a physical therapist treating chronic pain, however, you’ll not only help your patients achieve greater, longer-lasting success in overcoming chronic pain.
 Click To Tweet